 Because the “T” doesn’t just stand for “things” it can stand for “threats” too

 The Internet of Things (IoT) is amazing.
-Speakers you can ask questions and get answers.
+There are speakers you can ask questions to and get answers.
 Lights you can control with your phone.
-Security cameras hackers can use to steal files from your company servers.
+Security cameras hackers can use to steal files from your company servers…

 Don’t put everything on the same network

 An easy IoT security step for protecting your office systems is to put IoT devices on your guest network and not your main internal network.
 Most companies have a guest wifi network so people visiting the office can connect to the internet, but can’t access your office computers, servers, or printers.
 Think of the camera, thermostat, or speaker as a guest in the office.
 Putting that barrier between your main network with all your data and an IoT device is a simple and effective way to prevent a lot of potential intrusions.

 A security camera hack showed that even if you put cameras and other IoT devices on their own network, you can still be at risk if you don’t take the next crucial step—keep your systems patched and updated.

 As we talked about in our better small business security post, keeping all your devices, computers, servers, and routers up to date is crucial for preventing a large number of hacks.
 The security camera hack depended on a router and camera that weren’t up to date with all their security updates.
 If the router or camera had been up to date, the hack wouldn’t have worked as demonstrated.

 No updates coming?
 You should likely not buy that IoT device.